junxit/us-congress-bills-117/metadata.md

 - 2022-06-23 — Senate amendment submitted
 - 2022-06-23 — Senate concurred in the House amendment to S.2089 with an amendment (SA 5133) by Unanimous Consent.
 - 2022-06-23 — The title of the measure was amended.
 Agreed to without objection.
+- 2022-06-24 — DEBATE - Pursuant to the provisions of H.Res.
+1204, the House proceeded with 10 minutes of debate on the Scott (VA) motion that the House agree to the Senate amendment to the House amendment to S. 2089.
+- 2022-06-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-06-24 — Mr. Scott (VA) moved that the House agree to the Senate amendment to the House amendment. (consideration: CR H5892-5895)
+- 2022-06-24 — On motion that the House agree to the Senate amendment to the House amendment Agreed to by voice vote. (text: CR H5892-5893)
+- 2022-06-24 — Presented to President.
+- 2022-06-24 — Presented to President.
+- 2022-06-24 — Resolving differences -- House actions: On motion that the House agree to the Senate amendment to the House amendment Agreed to by voice vote.
+- 2022-06-24 — The previous question was ordered pursuant to the rule.
+- 2022-06-25 — Became Public Law No: 117-158.
+- 2022-06-25 — Became Public Law No: 117-158.
+- 2022-06-25 — Signed by President.
+- 2022-06-25 — Signed by President.